Maths at Springfield

 Telling the time Using clocks, watches and other digital displays of the time can help children to develop their maths skills and prepare them for later life.

-Apps and Websites There are plenty of online resources and apps that children can use to practise their maths skills including MyMaths and PurpleMash which all children at Springfield have access to.
+Apps and Websites There are plenty of online resources and apps that children can use to practise their maths skills including MyMaths and Times Tables Rock Stars which all children at Springfield have access to.